alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-27-al-khadir-is-a-prophet.md

 layout: post
 title: "Is Al-Khadir a prophet or a righteous man?"
 publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Ad-Da'imah no. 5513-2"
+source: "Fatawa Al-Lajnah Ad-Da'imah no. 5513, question 2"
-hijri: Muharram 8, 1442 AH
+hijri: "Muharram 8, 1442 AH"
-date: 2020/08/27
+date: 2020-08-27
-category: ["prophets"]
+category: ["prophets", fatwas]
-shaykhs:
- - Shaykh Abdul-Aziz Bin Baz
- - Shaykh Abdul-Razzaq al-Afify
- - Shaykh Abdullah ibn Ghudayyan
- - Shaykh Abdullah ibn Qa'ud
+summary: "The correct opinion is that Al-Khadir (peace be upon him) is a prophet.
+This is based on his story with Musa (peace be upon him) narrated in Surah Al-Kahf (The Cave)."
+group1: true
 ---

-Question:
+### Question:

 Is Al-Khadir a prophet or a righteous man?

-Answer:
+### Answer:

 The correct opinion is that Al-Khadir (peace be upon him) is a prophet.
 This is based on his story with Musa (peace be upon him) narrated in Surah Al-Kahf (The Cave).
 Allah (Exalted be He) states that Al-Khadir scuttled the boat owned by poor fishermen, killed an apparently innocent boy, and built a wall for two orphan boys in a village whose people refused to feed them.
 After much criticism on the part of Musa, Al-Khadir explained the reasons for what he had done.